Go to AAD Home

 When to consult a board-certified dermatologist

-With the right skin care, you should notice an improvement in a few days.
+When you follow these skin care tips, you should notice an improvement in a few days.
 If your skin stays the same or worsens, it’s time to consult a dermatologist.
-During the coronavirus pandemic, some dermatologists are seeing patients through telemedicine and essential in-office appointments.
 You can locate a board-certified dermatologist in your area at, Find a dermatologist.

 Images